utopia-dev1234/gojs-project123/README.md

 - ✅ **Real-time Editing** - Live updates and editing
 - ✅ **Properties Panel** - Dynamic node configuration
 - ✅ **Responsive Design** - Works on all screen sizes
+- ✅ **🎯 WalkMe Integration** - In-app guidance and walkthroughs for all diagram types

 ---